narrfy/Recipe-Book-App/README.md

   - Holds a toolbar to move around the application
 ### NewRecipe
   - Allows the user to create a new entry into the database
-  - Uses the camera and gallery to input an image into the database (Not working)
+  - Uses the camera and gallery to input an image into the database (Not working yet)
-  - Updating a recipe also comes to this page (It will autofill information) (Not working)
+  - Updating a recipe also comes to this page (It will autofill information) (Not working yet)
 ### RecipeActivity
   - Shows the recipe for the item that was in Main
 ### RecipeAdapter